grafana/agent/docs/sources/flow/reference/components/otelcol.processor.discovery.md

 ### Using more than one discovery process

-Outputs form more than one discovery process can be combined via the `concat` function.
+Outputs from more than one discovery process can be combined via the `concat` function.

 ```
 discovery.http "dynamic_targets" {